When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Apple iPhone 13 Mini verdict

 The Mini is the cheapest entry in the iPhone 13 line, but you won’t get one because of pricing.
-Or rather, you shouldn’t, because if you need to save cash, the iPhone 12 now costs the same and has a bigger display – albeit an inferior camera and half the storage.
+Or rather, you shouldn’t, because if you need to save cash, an iPhone 12 cost the same and has a bigger display – albeit an inferior camera and half the storage.

 ColoursStarlight/Midnight/Blue/Pink/PRODUCT(RED)